What to know on the roof collapse at the Jet Set club in the Dominican Republic

 It’s unclear how often government officials inspect buildings in the Dominican Republic and when the last inspection was done at Jet Set.

-A spokesperson for the mayor’s office could not be immediately reached for comment.
+A spokesperson for the mayor’s office could not be reached for comment.

 The owners of Jet Set, who issued a statement saying they were cooperating with authorities, could not be immediately reached for comment.